Posted August 2017 by NZCU Baywide

 For one, any late payments can incur fees, while also being recorded in your credit history where they'll go on to harm your credit score.
 You could also be facing increased interest rates or other penalties, depending on the kind of debt you're carrying.

 To combat this, ensure you make payments on-time.
 If you struggle to keep up with your debts, consider marking due dates in your calendar, or set up automatic payments.
 Better still?
-Take out a debt consolidation loan, so you only have the one monthly payment to manage.
+Take out a loan to cover the money you owe, so you only have the one monthly payment to manage.

 Speaking of which...

-5. Consolidate your debts with a personal loan
+5. Consolidate your debts with a personalised loan

-If you find you're struggling to get your debts under control let alone pay them off, then a debt consolidation loan could be just the thing for you.
+If you find you're struggling to get your repayments under control, then a debt consolidation loan could be just the thing for you.
 Offering a much lower rate than you currently pay on your outstanding loans, consolidating your debts with secured or unescured personal finance makes life easier.

 There's no more paperwork to manage.
 No more repayment dates to mark in your calendar.
 Just one simple, easy repayment to make each month, and that's it!
-But where, exactly, is the best place to get a personal loan like this?
+But where, exactly, is the best place to get an individual loan like this?

 6. Join a credit union

-If you're set on a debt consolidation loan, the next thing you need to decide is which loan provider will offer you the best bang for your buck.
+If you're set on consolidating your debts with a loan, the next thing you need to decide is which lender will offer you the best bang for your buck.
 A decision like this usually depends on whether you go with one of the big banks, or a credit union.

 8. Cut down on excess spending